Warped geometric information on the optimisation of Euclidean functions: Experiments

 \section{Experiments}

-In this section we conduct experiments using three sets of example of functions on Euclidean spaces with varying dimensionality $D$.
-In the first two example, for each function and dimension $D$, we perform optimisation using Algorithm \ref{conj_grad_vect} with the retraction maps based on the $3^{\textrm{rd}}$-order approximation of the geodesic.
-The choice of warp function $\psi$ is given in the Appendix \ref{app:warpf}, and as it involves an extra parameter $\sigma$, we perform some preliminary runs in lower dimensions to check performance of the algorithm.
-We then finally compare our methodology to the two classical CG methods, where the conjugate search directions use the gradient and Newton's respectively.
-Also both of these classical methods will use the Hager-Zhang type of inexact line search.
-We denote these as "Gradient CG and "Newton CG" respectively.
-To implement the classical CG optimisers we use the package {\tt Optim.jl} in Julia programming language \citep{julia}.
-In all runs we set the maximum number of iterations to be $8000$ and stop criteria as $\Delta f = |f(\bx_{k + 1}) - f(\bx_k)| < 10^{-5}$ or $\| \textrm{grad} f(x_k) \| < 10^{-6}$ and set the limit approximation of the time derivatives using $r = 1 \times 10^{-20}$.
+In this section we conduct experiments using three different sets of of functions defined first entirely on Euclidean spaces with varying dimensionality $D$.
+For each function and dimension $D$, we perform optimisation using Algorithm \ref{conj_grad_vect} with the retraction map based on the $3^{\textrm{rd}}$-order approximation of the geodesic.
+As our choice of $\psi$ involves two scalar values $\alpha$ and $\sigma$ (see Appendix \ref{app:warpf} for details) we perform some preliminary runs in low dimension ($D = 2)$ to check convergence and performance.
+After that the selected values were $\alpha = 2$ and $\sigma = 5 \times 10^2$ for all the following experiments with three different set of model examples.

+We compare the RCG method, labelled as "RCG (ours)", with two other conjugate gradient methods, differing in the choice of the search direction and the line-search method used for determining the step size $t_k$.
+The first method, denoted as "CG-exact (ours)", uses standard Euclidean gradients and exact-line search when $\psi(\bx) = 0 \ \forall \bx$.
+This corresponds to the Euclidean version of Dai-Yuan conjugate gradient \citep{dai:1999}.
+We use here our own implementation, therefore the approximate geodesics are naturally replaced by straight lines in the Euclidean sense.
+The retraction simply becomes $\mathcal{R}_{\bx}(t\bV) = \xi(\xi^{-1}(\bx) + \bbv t)$ and the Riemannian gradient becomes the classical Euclidean gradient.
+The vector transport reduces to the Euclidean parallelism (see Section \ref{sec:vect}).
+This comparison directly quantifies the value of considering Riemannian search directions within our own implementation routine.

+The other two methods use the classical conjugate gradient method and purely Newton's directions as the search directions.
+Both are already implemented in the Julia package {\tt Optim.jl} and {\tt LineSearchers.jl}.
+Both of these methods, however, are set to use Hager-Zhang type of inexact line search as implemented in {\tt LineSearchers.jl}.
+We denote these as "CG-inexact" and "ND-inexact" in the upcoming plots and experiments.
+These methods are representative of the practical optimization algorithms used, and hence help understanding the possibilities and limitations of the proposed method.